golanlevin/60-212/2026/syllabus/README.md

 # TL;DR

-Your grade in this course is straightforwardly calculated based on your **professionalism** in completing work and attending class, subject to the policies summarized below:
+To a first approximation, your grade in this course is straightforwardly based on your **professionalism** in completing work and attending class, subject to the policies summarized below:

 ![grading-policy.jpg](img/grading-policy.jpg)